PREF: Phasorial Embedding Fields for Compact Neural Representations: Image Regression

-\textbf{Image completion.} Next, we demonstrate PREF on image completion tasks.
-We use the commonly adopted setting \cite{huang2021textrm,fathony2020multiplicative}: given 25$\%$ pixels of an image, we set out to predict another $25\%$ pixels.
-We evaluate PREF vs. SATO on two benchmark datasets - Nature and Text.
-Specifically, we compare PREF with a dense grid counterpart, and two state-of-the-art coordinate-based MLPs\cite{martin2021nerf,sitzmann2019siren}.
+\textbf{Image regression and completion.} To evaluate PREF's robustness, we demonstrate PREF on image completion tasks.
+We use the commonly adopted setting \citep{huang2021textrm,fathony2020multiplicative}: given 25$\%$ pixels of an image, we set out to predict another $25\%$ pixels.
+We evaluate PREF vs. SOTA on two benchmark datasets - Nature and Text.
+Specifically, we compare PREF with a dense grid counterpart, and two state-of-the-art coordinate-based MLPs \citep{mildenhall2020nerf, sitzmann2019siren}.
 The dense grid uses a $8 \times100 \times 100$ resolution whereas PREF uses two $20\times 9$ grids that correspond to the highest frequency of $2^7=128$.
 The two embedding techniques above use the same MLP with three linear layers, 256 hidden dimensions, and ReLU activation.
 We use Positional Encoding (PE) which consists of a 5-layer MLP with $7$ frequencies encoding.
-We adopt SIREN from \cite{sitzmann2019siren} that uses a 4-layer MLP and sine activation.
-Detailed comparisons are listed in Tab 1.
+We adopt SIREN from \citep{sitzmann2019siren} that uses a 4-layer MLP and sine activation.
+Detailed comparisons are listed in Tab. \ref{tab:image_generations}.

 \textbf{Optimization details}.
 All experiments use the same training configuration.
-Specifically, we adopt the Adam optimizer \cite{adam} with default parameters ($\beta_1=0.9,\beta_2=0.999,\epsilon=1e-8$), a learning rate of $1e^{-4}$.
+Specifically, we adopt the Adam optimizer \citep{adam} with default parameters ($\beta_1=0.9,\beta_2=0.999,\epsilon=1e^{-8}$), a learning rate of $1e^{-4}$.
 We use $L_1$ loss with $15k$ iterations to produce the final results.